Looking for an optometrist in Hong Kong? Healthy Matters brings you an expert, practical guide with all the details you need.

 Optometrists are registered professionals who provide primary vision care ranging from vision testing and correction to the diagnosis, treatment and management of vision changes.
 The services provided by optometrists mainly involve examination procedures.

 Like ophthalmologists, optometrists are qualified to perform eye examinations and are certified to detect, diagnose and manage eye diseases but the key difference is that optometrists are not medical doctors; other than using examination related drugs such as pupil-dilating eye drops and giving eyeglasses or contact lenses prescriptions, optometrists are not qualified to prescribe any drugs, neither do they have a license to perform any medical eye surgeries.

-If you need medical treatment such as surgery or medical prescriptions, or have concerns about eye conditions like cataracts, glaucoma or macular degeneration, you may want to make an appointment with an opthamologist.
-However, if you are looking for a professional to carry out eye tests on healthy eyes and maintain regular check ups from time to time, as well as write visual aid prescriptions for you, then an optometrist will meet your needs!
+If you need medical treatment such as surgery or medical prescriptions, or have concerns about eye conditions like cataracts, glaucoma or macular degeneration, you may want to make an appointment with an ophthalmologist.
+However, if you are looking for a professional to carry out eye tests on healthy eyes and maintain regular checkups from time to time, as well as write visual aid prescriptions for you, then an optometrist will meet your needs!